 Regular Meetings There shall be a minimum of three (3) commission meetings each academic year.
 Whenever possible, meetings should occur on a community or technical college campus or via remote technology to reduce costs to member colleges.

 Special Meetings Other special meetings may be held at the discretion of the president.

+Section 2 - Voting & Quorums

+Requirements for voting membership, voting procedures, and the details for what constitutes a quorum in order to move business requiring a vote may be found in Articles II & III of the Washington State Student Services Commission (WSSSC) constitution.

 Article II - Committees